lee-janice/-lee-janice.github.io-/content/posts/about-me.md

 [^open]: According to the site, this factor is also called Openness to experience, which I would say is a more accurate term.

-Here are some words that I may describe myself with: optimistic; bold-at-times; incredibly-shy-at-others; unconditionally accepting; chromatic; oscillating; rippling; ideating; bubbling; paradoxical; dialectical, nonsensical.
+Here are some words that I may describe myself with: optimistic; bold-at-times; incredibly-shy-at-others; goofy; awkward; a little cringy; a hopeful romantic; unconditionally accepting; chromatic; oscillating; rippling; ideating; bubbling; paradoxical; dialectical, nonsensical.